Link Menu Expand (external link) Document Search Copy Copied

 In VBR the term “Account” is used, which has a dual meaning:

-2. The Azure AD Application being created
+2. The EntraID Application being created

 NOTE: if you use the “Users can register applications” setting enabled or the account has Global Admin, but the account does not have either the owner role or the custom role, the application will be created but the role assignment will fail.
+This will result in the account not being able to be used for any Veeam operations.

 You will also see an error pop up in the VBR console: